oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 media type of the stream, subject to content type negotiation based on the [`Accept`](#HeaderAccept) header of the request.
-The response body is the octet-stream that represents the raw value of the stream property with that media type.
+The response body is the octet-stream that represents the raw value of the media stream with that media type.
 Alternatively, services MAY redirect from this canonical URL to the source URL of the media stream.